mundschenk-at/comment-mail-kb/tutorials/2015/8-sso-integration.md

 [![2014-11-24_00-32-04](https://cloud.githubusercontent.com/assets/1563559/5162883/7f1e27b6-7371-11e4-87d7-9d325140606c.png)](https://cloud.githubusercontent.com/assets/1563559/5162883/7f1e27b6-7371-11e4-87d7-9d325140606c.png)

+### Step 3.
+Obtain oAuth Key/Secret

-**Step 4.** Once the App has been created, you will be presented with the following screen.
+Once the App has been created, you will be presented with the following screen.
 The last step is to take your oAuth Key/Secret for the LinkedIn App you just created, and give those details to your installation of Comment Mail™.
 Here are a couple of screenshots to help you with this part.

 _Note: You may find it tempting to copy/paste the wrong Token/Secret from this page.
 Please be careful about which set of credentials you use.
 LinkedIn provides both oAuth 1.0a and 2.0 credentials.
 The set on the bottom is for oAuth version 1.0a.
 What you need are the v2.0 credentials on top._